— Artist-Specific Housing

 Live-Work Programs

-Municipal and nonprofit live-work designations lower your occupancy cost while protecting your practice space — we identify programs active in your city and region.
+Municipal and nonprofit live-work designations lower your occupancy cost while protecting your practice space — I can help you identify programs active in your city and region that align with your needs.

 Residency Pipelines

 Residencies offer housing and stipends alongside dedicated work time.
-We build a sequenced pipeline matched to your discipline, timeline, and income gaps.
+Together, we can build a sequenced pipeline matched to your discipline, timeline, and income gaps.

 Subsidized Artist Housing